Keyboard shortcuts

 --eab-alg ALGnoEAB HMAC algorithm: HS256, HS384, or HS512.
 Default: HS256.

-After registration the account URL is written to <account-key>.account-url (see Sidecar file).
+After registration the account URL is written to <account-key>.account-url (see Sidecar files).

 account deregister